0-1 product building of a product for car showrooms

 Outcome

-With our pivot, we launched a mobile-first solution that reduced adoption barriers and improved scalability.
+With our pivot, we successfully launched a mobile-first solution that reduced adoption barriers and improved scalability.

 The product went live with national dealer networks in Indonesia and India, driving engagement increases of up to 5%.